-Art therapy has been steadily gaining traction as an effective method to reduce and ease the symptoms of mental health problems.
-In particular, PTSD sufferers could find that pottery is especially helpful in the healing process.
+Art therapy has been steadily gaining traction as an effective method to reduce and ease the symptoms of mental health issues.
+In particular, people with PTSD and C-PTSD could find that pottery is especially helpful in the healing process.

-Post Traumatic Stress Disorder symptoms can be overwhelming.
-Whether sufferers experience anxiety, flashbacks, anger or fear, at times these feelings and emotions can seem all-encompassing.
-By taking up pottery, sufferers are forced to focus fully on the task in hand, that is, molding, shaping and spinning the clay.
+PTSD symptoms can be overwhelming.
+Whether people experience anxiety, flashbacks, anger, hypervigilance, or fear, at times these feelings and emotions can seem all-encompassing.
+During the creation of art or pottery, people are forced to focus fully on the task in hand, that is, molding, shaping and spinning the clay.
 There is little room for intrusive feelings associated with PTSD to flood the mind at this time.
-This means that sufferers can experience a welcome reprieve from symptoms, as they get lost in the clay.
+People experience a welcome reprieve from symptoms, as they get lost in the clay.

 Pottery as a form of PTSD therapy isn’t about creating sculptural masterpieces, but the process does allow for individual self-expression.
 Using clay as a creative means for self-expression can be hugely beneficial for those who find it hard to express themselves or their emotions using the spoken word.
 When PTSD sufferers feel they can express themselves through clay, this can give a sense of worth and self-confidence, helping to combat many of the negative feelings that are associated with this condition.

 Working with clay can also lead users on a journey of self-discovery; they can unravel new talents, strengths and ways of thinking, that can give them the skills and resilience to cope with their PTSD symptoms.